-In the comments of e2.py, you'll see that I've given suggestions for testing your functions.
-While we won't be grading you on how well you test your functions, we will be grading you on how well your functions work.
-And the best way for you to make sure your functions work is to test them thoroughly.
+You should test your code using the same guidelines from the handouts for Exercises 1 and 2.
+As with before, we won't be grading you on how you test your code, but we will be grading you on how well your code works.
+And the best way to make sure your code works is to try and break it using a variety of tests.